alf-wchong/SER-Doxis-CSB-Helper/ContextDependantDropDownList/HowTo.md

 ![EFiling dialog](images/4.CreateRule.png)

 Remember to create a converse dependency for the other dropdown list so that when one appears, the other dissapears.
 Save and relogin webCube to test.

+I used REGEX for the rule.
+From what I gather, start the rule with `~=` and then enter the REGEX to evaluate as true for the condition specified in the dependency.
+So, in the example above, the REGEX `^(|LNG)$` is true when `nothing is selected` for the `Desk` control or when `LNG` is selected for `Desk`.
+See [cubeDesigner's user guide](https://services.sergroup.com/documentation/api/documentations/23/340/1037/WEBHELP/APP_cubeDesigner/topics/tsk_Dialogs_ConfigureDependencies.html) for full description.